NethServer/ns8-docs/webtop.rst

 .. image:: _static/webtop-cf4.png

-Using the :guilabel:`Clone` button you can copy the custom field to create a similar one:
+Using the :guilabel:`Clone` button you can copy the custom field to create similar ones:

 .. image:: _static/webtop-cf5.png